Lynelle Maginley-Liddie was sworn-in as Commissioner of the New York City Department of Correction on December 8, 2023.

 Ms. Torres earned her Master of Arts in Spanish Literature from the City University of New York.

-Charles Daniels was appointed Senior Deputy Commissioner in September 2023.
+Fritz Fragé was appointed Senior Deputy Commissioner in November 2024.

-In his role, Mr. Daniels will assume the overall responsibility for the administration and management of all departmental facilities and field commands.
-He will act as the principal advisor to the Commissioner, offering technical expertise on all custodial and institutional policies.
-He will also be responsible for managing and guiding the Deputy Commissioner of Security, the Deputy Commissioner of Classification, Population Management and Facility Operations, The Deputy Commissioner of Administration, and their respective divisions.
+Mr. Fritz Fragé will report directly to the Commissioner and assume overall responsibility for the administration and management of all departmental facilities and field commands.
+He will act as principal advisor to the Commissioner, offering technical expertise on all custodial and institutional policies.
+Additionally, Mr. Fritz Fragé will oversee and guide the Deputy Commissioner of Security Operations, the Deputy Commissioner of Classification, Custody Management, and Facility Operations, and the Deputy Commissioner of Administration, as well as their respective divisions.

 James Boyd was appointed Deputy Commissioner of Strategic Operations in April 2024.